Haimhausen

-Haimhausen is a municipality located on the Amper River in the district of Dachau in Bavaria, Germany, about 20 Kilometers north of Munich.
+Haimhausen is a municipality located on the Amper River in the district of Dachau in Bavaria, Germany, about 20 kilometres north of Munich.

 Geography

 Haimhausen borders directly on a marshy area called the Dachauer Moos.
 The landscape around Haimhausen has springs, oxbow lakes, mossy fields, forests, bogs, swamps, and wild grass meadows.
 Some of the natural areas are still ecologically valuable and are home to rare plants and animals.

 The following villages belong to the Haimhausen community:

 Amperpettenbach, Hörgenbach, Inhausen, Inhausermoos, Maisteig, Oberndorf, Ottershausen and Westerndorf.